-Over the past 10-15 years, there have been major changes in the funding of national research infrastructure.
+Over the past 10-15 years, there have been major changes in the funding of national research infirastructure.
 The Government's long-term plan for research and higher education for the period 2015-2024 made it clear that the best researchers and students should have access to world-class research infrastructure, and that funding of infrastructure should be strengthened based on strategic assessments and priorities.
-Since then, the Government has followed up an ambitious and predictable escalation plan with an increase in the annual allocations to research infrastructure, so that the National Financing initiative for Research Infrastructure now (2023) has an annual budget of approximately NOK 800 million.
+Since then, the Government has followed up an ambitious and predictable secalation plan with an increase in the annual allocations to research infrastructure, so that the National Financing inlitative for Research Infrastructure now (2023) has an annual budget of approximately NOK 800 million.
 The need for and importance of access to research infrastructure are also highlighted in the new long-term plan for 2023-2032.

-The National Financing Initiative for Research Infrastructure was established in 2009 as part of the follow-up of the white paper Klima for forskning ("Climate for Research") and the Research Council of Norway's strategy "Verktøy for forskning." hasjonal strategi for forskningsinfrastruktur."
-The National Financing Initiative for Research Infrastructure is funded by the Ministry of Education and Research and is intended to contribute to a well-functioning research system that delivers high-quality research, develops knowledge to meet key challenges in society and the business sector, contributes to dynamics and interaction nationally and internationally, and facilitates learning, application and innovation.
+The National Financing initiative for Research Infrastructure was established in 2009 as part of the follow-up of the white-paper.Klima for forskning"Climate for Research | national financing initiative for Research Infrastructure is unded by the Ministry of Education and Research and is intended to contribute to a well-functioning research system that delivers hip-quality research, develops knowledge to meet key challenges in society and the business sector, contributes to dynamics and interaction rationally and internationally, and facilitates learning, application and innovation.
 In addition, funding of high-quality research infrastructure must support increased internationalisation and recruitment.